Joseph in Islam: Divine intervention

-A passing caravan takes Joseph after it stops by the well to draw water and sees the boy inside.
-The brothers, nearby, sell Joseph for a very low price, only wanting to get rid of him.
+A passing caravan takes Yusuf after it stops by the well to draw water and sees the boy inside.
+The brothers, nearby, sell Yusuf for a very low price, only wanting to get rid of him.
 The caravan rescue him and sell him into slavery in Misr (مصر, Egypt), to a rich man, the King’s vizier, known as Al-'Aziz (ٱلعزيز) in the Quran and Potiphar in the Bible.
 'Aziz is also known as Qatafir or Qittin.
-Joseph is taken into 'Aziz's home, and the man tells his wife to treat him well.
+Yusuf is taken into 'Aziz's home, and the man tells his wife to treat him well.

 Then there came a caravan of travellers: they sent their water-carrier (for water), and he let down his bucket (into the well) ...
 He said: "Ah there!
 Good news!
 Here is a (fine) young man!"
 So they concealed him as a treasure.
 But God knoweth well all that they do.

 The (Brethren) sold him for a miserable price, for a few dirhams counted out: in such low estimation did they hold him!

 The man in Egypt who bought him, said to his wife: "Make his stay (among us) honourable: maybe he will bring us much good, or we shall adopt him as a son."
 Thus did We establish Joseph in the land, that We might teach him the interpretation of dreams (and events).
 And God hath full power and control over His affairs; but most among mankind know it not.

 When Joseph attained His full manhood, We gave him power and knowledge: thus do We reward those who do right.